 Air handler vs blower

 Air handlers are not blowers.
 This puzzles some of our customers, but it's not too hard to understand and we're happy to explain the difference.
-An air handler contains the blower, and several other pieces within.
+An air handler contains the blower, and several other pieces inside.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one part of a greater whole.

 Air Handler vs. Furnace

-Air conditioners contain the condenser and are usually set outside the home.
+Air conditioners contain the condenser and are typically set outside the home.
 One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
 Air conditioners actually pull out heat from inside your home through a number of pieces in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.